Abhi731011/Panorbit-Frontend-Assignment/README.md

-I have completed a frontend assignment using a variety of technologies including HTML, CSS, JavaScript, React, Tailwind CSS, and Chakra UI.
+I have completed a frontend assignment using a variety of technologies including HTML, CSS, JavaScript, React, Tailwind CSS .
 My project includes a user-friendly interface with visually appealing elements.
-I utilized the latest web development practices to create a modern and efficient application.

 <h1>Tech Used</h1>